Novel-Public-Health/Novel-Public-Health/README.md

 $ git commit -m "my commit"
 $ git push origin main
 ```
+or
-***NOTE: the following is for deploying a heroku app manually from the CLI.
+***NOTE from Austin: the following is for deploying a heroku app manually from the CLI.
 We don't need to do this.
-Instead, we can test our changes on the local server, and the above git commands***
+Instead, we can test our changes on the local server, and the above git commands.***
 ```sh
 $ heroku create
 $ git push heroku main